The Nut Job: Production

 The film's concept originated as a 2005 short film titled Surly Squirrel.
 A second short film, Nuts & Robbers, was released as a teaser for The Nut Job.

 On January 17, 2011, it was announced that Lorne Cameron would write the screenplay for the film, along with Peter Lepeniotis.
-On November 15, 2012, it was announced that Katherine Heigl, Will Arnett and Brendan Fraser had joined the cast of the film, and on March 1, 2013, it was announced that Liam Neeson has also joined.
+On November 15, 2012, it was announced that Katherine Heigl, Will Arnett and Brendan Fraser had joined the cast of the film, and on March 1, 2013, it was announced that Liam Neeson had also joined.
 On December 19, 2013, it was announced that South Korean entertainer PSY makes a cameo appearance as himself during the film's ending credits, which also features his hit song "Gangnam Style".

 The film's production art was featured in a Brampton, Ontario exhibit.

 Release

 The film was released in the United States on January 17, 2014, and distributed by Open Road Films.
-International distribution was handled by The Weinstein Company and Universal Pictures.
+International distribution was handled by The Weinstein Company.
 The first teaser trailer for the film was released on September 27, 2013.
 The film had its premiere at a Regal Cinemas theater in Los Angeles on January 11, 2014.

 Home media

-The Nut Job was released on DVD and Blu-ray on April 15, 2014, by Universal Pictures Home Entertainment.
+The Nut Job was released on DVD, Blu-ray and Blu-ray 3D on April 15, 2014, by Universal Pictures Home Entertainment.